Updated July 2, 2021.

 Speaking of beaches and hiking, a quick-dry towel is always a good idea for a road-side beach opportunity or for cleaning up after a hike before you get into that rental car.
 They’re so thin and light, and you’ll be glad you packed one!

 Are you ready for your trip to Hawaii?
-Get all the info you need and more on my Pacific Islands Page in the meantime!
+Get all the info you need and more on my Hawaiian Islands Page in the meantime!

 Love this post?
 Pin it for later!